 Pull over when safe to do so to let faster vehicles pass that are not in my group.

-Others to pull over when safe to do so if they are slower than you group; be patient to allow them time to realize you are behind them and want to pass.
+Others should pull over when safe to do so if they are slower than you group; be patient to allow them time to realize you are behind them and want to pass.
+Do not dust them off.

 Give the right of way to UPHILL traffic.
 When posable, downhill traffic should pull over.